Some frequently asked questions about the Board of Trustees

 What are the term limits of the Board of Trustees?

 In general, trustees are elected to three-year terms and can serve a maximum of two consecutive terms.

-However, the Board officers serve one year terms, and the Chair also has the power to name up to four trustees who serve for one year as well.
-There are no limits on how long officers or board chair appointees can serve.
+Board officers serve one-year terms, and the Chair may name up to four trustees to serve as presidential appointees for a one-year term.
+There are no limits on how many terms officers or board chair appointees can serve.

 This ongoing review of the board committees produces an extensive pool of very qualified individuals with a variety of backgrounds from which the committee can pull qualified people to fill the board’s specific needs.